A smartwatch is one of the coolest pieces of technology that you can get, not only for health tracking but for generally using it as a smartphone.

 For example, the Mi Band can last for about 20 days on a single charge.
 But, in exchange for that, they come with a much smaller display and generally fewer features than a full-fledged smartwatch.

 On the other hand, a full-fledged smartwatch usually offers more features and hardware at the cost of battery life.
-Generally, you can expect to get about three days with most smartwatches.
+Generally, you can expect to get about one to three days with most smartwatches.

 4: Build Quality and Water Resistance